alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

 This model is an abstraction of the scene.
 There is more detail in the image (and in the real tangle of flowers).
 Stephen explains that as an artist, to convey all the detail throughout would be overwhelming.
-In my view, this summarization is part of the purpose of the art: I'm interested in seeing how Stephen summarizes a tangle of wildflowers.
+In my view, this act of summarizing is part of the purpose of the art: I'm interested in seeing how Stephen summarizes a tangle of wildflowers.
 What does Stephen think is important about them?